mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 sudo nano /etc/nixos/configuration.nix
 ```

-Don't worry too much about customizing the configuration file perfectly just yet.
-With NixOS, you can change your mind about any option at any time, and applying it is as easy as editing the configuration file again.
+Don't worry too much about perfecting the configuration file just yet.
+With NixOS, you can change your mind about any option at any time, and applying the change is as easy as editing the configuration file again.

-When you're happy with your `configuration.nix`, run these commands to apply the configuration to your system and reboot:
+When you're happy with your `configuration.nix` file, run these commands to apply the configuration to your system and reboot:

 ```bash
 sudo nixos-rebuild boot && \